 Child empowerment rule: within the bound set by the parent, the child job is delegated the ownership of the allocation and becomes solely responsible for most ecient uses of the resources.

 Parental consent rule: the child job must ask its parent job when it wants to grow or shrink the resource allocation, and it is up to the parent to grant the request.

-In general, these rules enforce the first principle of the new paradigm: imposing highly complex resource bounds to guarantee the highest operationalat any level across the computing facility, while enabling most ecient execution and scheduling of the workloads within these bounds.
-At the same time, this model is the most fundamental design concept, which forms the basis to address many of the design challenges including the multidimensional scale dynamic workload, power, and scheduling challenges.
+In general, these rules enforce the first principle of the new model: imposing highly complex resource bounds to guarantee the highest operational efficiency at any level across the computing facility, while enabling most ecient execution and scheduling of the workloads within these bounds.
+At the same time, this model is the most fundamental design concept, which forms the basis to address many of the design challenges including the multidimensional scale, rich resource model and dynamic workload challenges previously described.

 Generalized Resource Model: In the traditional paradigm, compute resources are modeled primarily as a collection of compute nodes, a simplistic perspective ill- suited for the new paradigm.
 Today’s applications are diverse with disparate limiting performance factors beyond floating point computation.

 Further, computing centers are increasingly concerned about managing new resource types such as power and shared persistent storage.
 The generalized resource model is our concept to represent various resource types and their re- lationships that can impact how well applications perform and the computing facility operates.
 Our generalized resource model also includes a unified resource specification and description language.
 Speaking the same resource description language for request specification provides transparency and fine-grained expressibility.
-Our generalized resource model addresses not only the diverse workload and power challenges, but the scheduling challenge.
+Our generalized resource model addresses the diverse workload challenge.

 More specifically, the unified language approach allows users to express their resource requests more flexibly, e.g., using ranges or boolean expressions instead of hard amounts to allow requests to be fulfilled from several equivalent resource types.
 This makes the scheduling granularity of jobs finer and more malleable.